project-open-data/project-open-data.github.io/index.md

 4-8 [API Sandbox](http://project-open-data.github.com/api-sandbox) - Interactive API documentation systems.

-4-9 [ESRI2Open](http://github.com/project-open-data/esri2open) - A tool which converts spatial and non-spatial data form ESRI only formats to the Open Data formats, CSV, Json, or GeoJSOn, making them more a part of the www ecology.
+4-9 [ESRI2Open](http://github.com/project-open-data/esri2open) - A tool which converts spatial and non-spatial data form ESRI only formats to the Open Data formats, CSV, JSON, or GeoJSON, making them more a part of the WWW ecology.

 ----------------

 ##5.
 Resources

-This section contains programatic tools, resources, and/or checklists to help programs determine open data requirements.
+This section contains programmatic tools, resources, and/or checklists to help programs determine open data requirements.

 5-1 [Metadata Resources](metadata-resources/) -
 Resources to provide guidance and assistance for each aspect of creating and maintaining agency.gov/data catalog files.